What to Do If You Have Not Received Your Registration Sticker in New Jersey

 Steps to Take If Your New Jersey DMV Sticker Was Not Received

 If your New Jersey registration sticker not received, then it is important that you take steps to ensure that your request for duplicate registration is not denied or lost.
-One of the first steps that you should take when a DMV registration sticker not received is to contact the NJ Motor Vehicle Commission by phone or in person.
-It is important to verify that the state has your correct address on file in order to ensure that you will receive your documents.
+Among the various requirements for this procedure, be mindful that you must pay for a $5 replacement registration fee.
+Moreover, one of the first steps that you should take when a DMV registration sticker not received is to contact the NJ Motor Vehicle Commission by phone or in person and verify that the state has your correct address on file.
 It is also important that you check whether or not your previous registration request was ever processed.

 If your DMV registration sticker may have been stolen, then it is important that you file a police report at your local police station.
 While not legally obligated to do so, you can make law enforcement aware of the potential theft and prevent another individual from using your registration.